 Neurotransmitter changes respond to Medication for Addiction Treatment (MAT) programs.
 Therapies like Suboxone (a buprenorphine and naloxone combination) can correct chemical imbalances and help people think clearly despite the damage done to their brain cells.

-But brain damage caused by trauma or vascular disease are harder to fix.
+But brain damage caused by trauma or vascular disease is harder to fix.
 Brain cells don’t regenerate like other tissues within the body.
 People can learn to make new connections and strengthen their remaining skills.
 But the tissues that died or shrank may never come back or heal fully.

 Treating Brain Damage Caused by Heroin